-Berlin is by far the cheapest capital city in Western Europe, so it’s a great place for budget-minded backpackers and anyone wanting a great deal.
-Berlin has world-class museums, cheap food, crazy nightlife, and affordable accommodation.
-Prices are slowly rising, so be sure to visit while the city is still a great deal.
+Berlin is by far the cheapest capital city in Western Europe, so it’s a great place for budget-minded travlers and backpackers seeking world-class museums, cheap food, crazy nightlife, and affordable accommodation.
+Prices are slowly rising but there are still easy to visit without spending a lot of money.
+In this guide, we’ll cover typical Berlin travel costs for food, accommodation, sights, and extras so you can better budget your trip.

 Average Daily Cost For Visiting Berlin